KQED-FM

-KQED-FM (88.5 MHz) is a NPR-member radio station in San Francisco, California.
-Its parent organization is KQED Inc., which also owns its television partners, both of which are PBS member outlets: KQED (channel 9) and KQEH (channel 54).
-Studio operations for all three are located on Mariposa Street in the Mission District of San Francisco, while its transmitter is located atop San Bruno Mountain.
+KQED-FM (88.5 MHz) is a listener-supported public radio station in San Francisco, California.
+It is simulcast on KQEI-FM (89.3 MHz) in the Sacramento metropolitan area.
+The parent organization is KQED Inc., which also owns two PBS member television stations: KQED (channel 9) and KQEH (channel 54).
+The station's studios are on Mariposa Street in the Mission District of San Francisco.